Azerbaijani alphabet: Correspondence table

 The Azerbaijani Arabic alphabet originally contained the letter ڴ.
 Originally ڴ stood for the sound [ŋ], which then merged with [n].
 Initial versions of the Azerbaijani Latin alphabet contained the letter Ꞑꞑ, which was dropped in 1938.
-This letter no longer exists in the Azerbaijani Arabic orthographic conventions anymore either.
+This letter no longer exists in the Azerbaijani Arabic orthographic conventions either.

 The letter Цц, intended for the sound [ts] in loanwords, was used in Azerbaijani Cyrillic until 1951.
 In Azerbaijani, like in most Turkic languages, the sound [ts] generally becomes [s].

 The apostrophe was used until 2004 in loanwords from Persian for representing the glottal stop or vowel length.
 Since 2004, the apostrophe is not used in Azerbaijani except in foreign proper names.